adamvoss/vscode-yaml/ACKNOWLEDGMENTS.md

 ## License notice for vscode-yaml-languageservice
 [**vscode-yaml-languageservice**](https://github.com/adamvoss/vscode-yaml-languageservice) is used to provide many of the language checking features.
 It is licensed under the [MIT license](https://github.com/adamvoss/vscode-yaml-languageservice).
 Be sure see its [ACKNOWLEDGMENTS](https://github.com/adamvoss/vscode-yaml-languageservice/blob/master/ACKNOWLEDGMENTS.md) for information on the libraries that power it.

+## vscode-yaml-validation
+While no code was used from [**vscode-yaml-validation**](https://marketplace.visualstudio.com/items?itemName=djabraham.vscode-yaml-validation) by [Daniel Abraham](https://github.com/djabraham) deserves mention for being the first Visual Studio Code extension to prove the concept and bring JSON Schema Validation to YAML files.